 Update: On Sept.
 17, 2019, the U.S. Court of Appeals for the Third Circuit ruled that the County of Lackawanna Transit System’s ad policy discriminates based on viewpoint, and therefore violates the First Amendment.
-The decision reverses the district court’s judgement and instructs the district court to grant declaratory relief and issue an injunction barring enforcement of the policy’s religious speech ban.
+The decision reversed the district court’s judgment and instructed the district court to grant declaratory relief and issue an injunction barring enforcement of the policy’s religious speech ban.
 On Sept.
 14, 2020, the Third Circuit issued a precedential opinion in Center for Investigative Reporting v.
 Southeastern Pennsylvania Transportation Authority, holding that two provisions of SEPTA’s advertising policy violate the First Amendment because they are incapable of reasoned application.
 The Court therefore reversed and instructed the district court to grant declaratory relief and issue a permanent injunction preventing SEPTA from enforcing the challenged provisions to exclude the Center for Investigative Reporting’s advertisement.

-The Reporters Committee for Freedom of the Press is supporting two cases opposing the policies of Pennsylvania public transit systems that banning advertisements based on their content.
+The Reporters Committee for Freedom of the Press is supporting two cases opposing the policies of Pennsylvania public transit systems that ban advertisements based on their content.

 In a friend-of-the-court brief filed on May 14, a coalition of 21 media organizations — led by the Reporters Committee — argues that a Southeastern Pennsylvania Transportation Authority policy prohibiting political advertisements and advertisements that express or advocate an opinion, position or viewpoint on economic, political, religious, historical or social issues on its buses unconstitutionally infringes First Amendment rights and that the Third Circuit Court of Appeals should reverse a lower court ruling that upheld a revised version of SEPTA’s original policy.
 The Reporters Committee argues that both versions of the policy unlawfully restrict free expression and are “constitutionally problematic.”